backupbrew/switchbrew/Filesystem services.md

 | --- | ---- | ------------------------------------------------------------------------------------------------------------------------------------ |
 | 0   |      | Takes a type-0x6 output buffer.
 Returns an output u64 for total output entries.
 This buffer contains an array of 0x120-byte entries. |

+The above is used to get SaveDataInfo for all savedata on the system.
+When used multiple times, it will resume reading where it left off, until no more entries are available.

 # IDeviceOperator

 This is